 A Complete Checklist for 80G Registration Procedure

-To obtain the certificate of 80G, follow these simple steps:
+To understand the Requirements for 80G Registration, follow these simple steps:

 - Submit your application to the concerned Commissioner of Income Tax Department in the jurisdictional area of your organization.